 Exploration and Discovery is our innovative, two-semester Core Curriculum required of all first-year students.

-- Students who transfer with more than 28 semester credits must satisfy the Core 106 and 107 requirement by either by transferring approved writing-intensive courses or by taking two courses from the approved Core substitute course list.
+• Students who transfer with more than 28 semester credits must satisfy the Core 106 and 107 requirements either by transferring approved writing-intensive courses or by taking two courses from the approved Core substitute course list.

-Instead of registering for Exploration and Discovery yourself, you will submit six preferences between June 1 and June 25, be assigned one of your preferences on July 7, and be able to see your assignment by July 11.
+Instead of registering for Exploration and Discovery yourself, you will submit six preferences between June 1 and June 24.
+You will be able to see your assigned registration for the course in WebAdvisor by July 10.
 Links to course descriptions, the preference form, and frequently asked questions can be found on the website, go.lclark.edu/exploration_and_discovery.

 *To determine if a course meets the writing intensive criteria, please contact the Office of the Registrar.

 Lewis & Clark believes that each member of the community is responsible for the integrity of his or her individual academic performance.
 In addition, because each act of dishonesty harms the entire community, all individuals—students, faculty, and staff members alike—are responsible for encouraging the integrity of others by their own example, by confronting individuals they observe committing dishonest acts, and/or by discussing such actions with a faculty member or academic dean, who will respect the confidentiality of such discussions.

 It is important for all students to understand what constitutes academic dishonesty.
 Visit go.lclark.edu/college/academic/integrity and complete the Academic Integrity Tutorial by July 26.

 If you are taking a course with prerequisites that you believe should have been satisfied by exam scores, make sure that those have been recorded in WebAdvisor.
 To see if your scores have been recorded, follow these steps.